NAZMULSHUZAN/AFPT-Discovery-ML/README.md

-# Data-Driven Discovery of Antifreeze Peptides Using Machine Learning
+# Machine-Learning-Guided Design of Antifreezing Peptides

 This repository contains a reproducible structural-analysis workflow for comparing machine-learning-defined antifreeze peptide groups: